 Whether your home design is traditional, modern, rustic or anything else, French doors can work and look beautiful in your space.
 The beauty of this type of doors comes from the proportions and symmetry, but French doors of today don’t have to contain grids to be considered a French door.

 When it comes to a French door, it’s all about light.
 This door style was developed back in the 17th century and it was the answer to allowing more light into dimly-lit homes.
 With that goal in mind, These doors were developed much like a window but ensured that the glass extended for most of the door’s length.

-Another great benefit of French doors today is that they are energy efficient.
-Most French doors are manufactured with dual pane glass suitable for your local climate.
+Another great benefit of these doors today is that they are energy efficient.
+Most of them are manufactured with dual pane glass suitable for your local climate.
 But additional glazing can be added in cold climates to save energy in the form of heat or hot climates to save energy in the form of cooling.